-After using the keyboard shortcut Control Alt Shift H you will see the familiar version history sidebar.
+After using the keyboard shortcut Control Alt Shift H in Jamboard you will see the familiar version history sidebar.
 This shows the different versions that were automatically created around edits to the Jam.

 If multiple collaborators have edited the Jam you will see a different color dot in the sidebar.

 In Google Docs when you click on a version in the sidebar the document is color coded to indicate who made what edit.
 This is NOT a feature in Google Jamboard.
 The version shows you what the Jam looked like at a certain point in time but not which collaborator did what.

 Name the Version

 Hover over the version in the sidebar and click on the 3 dots “more options” menu.
 This will reveal the option to “Name this version.”

 Name the Template